 The Authority provides funding for a portion of the operating costs of the Dumbarton Express, a transbay express bus route operating between the Union City BART station and Stanford Research Park in Palo Alto.
 A consortium comprised of representatives from the Alameda-Contra Costa Transit District ("AC Transit"), BART, the City of Union City, SamTrans, and the Authority fund the net operating costs of the service.
-Each member of the consortium pays a share of the operating expenses based on the origin and destination of the passengers as determined by an annual ridership survey (currently approximately 41% for the Authority).
+Each member of the consortium pays a share of the operating expenses based on the origin and destination of the passengers as determined by an annual ridership survey.
+Currently the Authority is responsible for approximately 41% of such operating expenses.
 AC Transit manages and operates the service.